 - Corrections Inspector (Lieutenant)

-- Corrections Senior Officer 4
+- Corrections Senior Officer 4 (Executive Master Sergeant)

-- Corrections Senior Officer 3
+- Corrections Senior Officer 3 (Chief Master Sergeant)

-- Corrections Senior Officer 2
+- Corrections Senior Officer 2 (Senior Master Sergeant)

-- Corrections Senior Officer 1
+- Corrections Senior Officer 1 (Master Sergeant)

-- Corrections Officer 3
+- Corrections Officer 3 (Staff Sergeant)

-- Corrections Officer 2
+- Corrections Officer 2 (Corporal)

-- Corrections Officer 1
+- Corrections Officer 1 (Private)

-BuCor Salary and Allowances
+BuCor Benefits and Allowances

-The Bureau of Corrections, as a government agency, provides competitive salaries and adequate benefits to its employees.
-That means that any current or prospective employee will be able to advance their careers in BuCor without having to worry about their pay not covering their daily expenses!
+That means that any current or prospective employee can advance their careers in BuCor without worrying about their pay not covering their daily expenses.

 A career at BuCor will also provide you with opportunities such as government career advancement and attractive retirement benefits.